dem42/FloScript/README.md

 The motivation behind FloScript is that the small phone and tablet screens aren't well suited for traditional coding so instead FloScript provides a flowchart IDE so that users can create scripts from flowchart elements.
 FloScript additionally includes a job execution system for scheduling script execution under various conditions.

-FlowScript is open source, but it is also available for download on [Google play](https://play.google.com/store/apps/details?id=com.premature.floscript)
+The source code of FlowScript is open, but it is also available for download on [Google play](https://play.google.com/store/apps/details?id=com.premature.floscript)

 ## Details